-- a) Verification of passing with a grade of C or P or higher freshman composition course from any California Community College or the equivalent from any United States regionally accredited institution with a grade of C- or higher. - b) Verification of passing with a grade of C or P or higher a California Community College course that meets the California State University General Education Breadth (CSUGE Breadth) requirement in Area A2: Written Communication and/or the Intersegmental General Education Transfer Curriculum (IGETC) in Area 1A: English Composition. - c) Achieving a satisfactory score on an external examination (such as, but not limited to an Advanced Placement Exam) as specified in LACCD Administrative Procedures.

-3. Ethnic Studies Graduation Competency (AP 4100)
+- a) VerPcation of passing with a grade of C or P or higher freshman composition course from any California Community College or the equivalent from any United States regionally accredited institution with a grade of C- or higher. - b) Verbcation of passing with a grade of C or P or higher a California Community College course that meets the California State University General Education Breadth (CSUGE Breadth) requirement in Area A2: Written Communication and/or the Intersegmental General Education Transfer Curriculum (IGETC) in Area 1A: English Composition. - c) Achieving a satisfactory score on an external examination (such as, but not limited to an Advanced Placement Exam) as specibed in LACCD Administrative Procedures. - 3.
+Ethnic Studies Graduation Competency (AP 4100)

-Students enrolling for the first time at an LACCD college in the fall 2023 term or later must complete an ethnic studies course to graduate with an Associate Degree or an Associate Degree for Transfer.
-The Ethnic Studies graduation requirement may be met as follows:
+Students enrolling for the rst time at an LACCD college in the fall 2023 term or later must complete an ethnic studies course to grad-Continuing students with catalog rights from prior to Fall 2019 who uate with an Associate Degree or an Associate Degree for Transfer.

 - Associate Degrees for Transfer (ADT) completion of an ADT requires completion of either the CSUGE Breadth or IGETC general education pattern.
 Because both patterns include an Ethnic Studies area, completion of an ADT automatically meets the Ethnic Studies requirement.
-However, courses must be approved for CSUGE Breadth Area F or IGETC Area 7 to meet the Ethnic Studies requirements for those general education patterns. - Associate Degrees (non-ADT) completion of any ethnic studies course approved for CSUGE Breadth Area F, IGETC Area 7, or any other ethnic studies course identified by the college as meeting the Ethnic Studies graduation competency requirement.
+However, courses must be approved for CSUGE Breadth Area F or IGETC Area 7 to meet the Ethnic Studies requirements for those general education patterns. - Associate Degrees (non-ADT) completion of any ethnic studies course approved for CSUGE Breadth Area F, IGETC Area 7, or any other ethnic studies course idented by the college as meeting the Ethnic Studies graduation competency requirement.

-Students with catalog rights established prior to fall 2023 are exempt from this requirement.
-If you are not sure if you are required to meet the Ethnic Studies graduation requirement, it is strongly recommended that you meet with a counselor to determine how to meet the ethnic studies requirement in a way that best fits with your educational goals.
+exempt from this requirement.
+If you are not sure if you are required b) Verbcation of passing with a grade of C- or higher a math-to meet the Ethnic Studies graduation requirement, it is strongly ematics course at or above the level of the course typically recommended that you meet with a counselor to determine how to meet the ethnic studies requirement in a way that bests with your educational goals.

-(Note on CSUGE Breadth Area F: Students with catalog rights established in fall 2021 or later, and who are seeking full CSUGE Breadth certification, must complete the Area F requirement regardless of the fall 2023 implementation of the LACCD Ethnic Studies graduation requirement.
-Be sure to speak with a counselor if you are not sure if this applies to you.)
+established in fall 2021 or later, and who are seeking full CSUGE Breadth certication, must complete the Area F requirement regardless of the fall 2023 implementation of the LACCD Ethnic Studies graduation requirement.
+Be sure to speak with a county- Requirements for selor if you are not sure if this applies to you.)